Stats

 Species Information

-- This Critically Endangered subspecies of Cyclura nubilais found only on Little Cayman and Cayman Brac – two small islands situated about midway between Grand Cayman and Cuba.
+- This Critically Endangered subspecies of Cyclura nubila is found only on Little Cayman and Cayman Brac, two small islands midway between Grand Cayman and Cuba.

-- Due to its relatively undisturbed quality, Little Cayman supports the more robust population of Sister Islands Rock Iguana, while the comparatively developed Cayman Brac hosts an extremely reduced population (<200 mature adults).
+- Because it is less developed, Little Cayman supports a larger population of Sister Islands Rock Iguanas, while Cayman Brac hosts an extremely reduced population of less than 200 mature adults.

-- Both populations are suspected to be in decline, with expanding island development exacerbating pressures of habitat degradation, predation by feral mammals, road traffic, and interaction with non-native species.
+- Once abundant on both islands, the Sister Islands Rock Iguana has largely disappeared on Cayman Brac, suffering alarming losses to free-roaming dogs and feral cats.
+All populations are suspected to be in decline, with expanding island development exacerbating pressures of habitat degradation, predation by feral mammals, road traffic, and interaction with non-native species.

-- In August 2016, a hybridization event between a male Rock Iguana and a non-native female Common Green Iguana raised new concerns about biosecurity on Little Cayman.
-A local program of the Little Cayman National Trust, Green Iguana B’Gonna, has been working diligently since 2012 to raise public awareness and eradicate this invasive species on Little Cayman.
+- In August 2016, a hybridization event between a male Sister Islands Rock Iguana and a non-native female Common Green Iguana raised new concerns about biosecurity on Little Cayman.
+The Little Cayman National Trust has been working diligently since 2012 to raise public awareness and eradicate the invasive Green Iguanas on Little Cayman.

-- In 2012, the Little Cayman National Trust purchased a major communal nesting site on the west end of Little Cayman and began distributing “Iguana Crossing” signs at high traffic areas around the island in cooperation with the Cayman Islands Department of Environment (DoE).
+- In 2012, the Little Cayman National Trust purchased a major communal nesting site on the west end of Little Cayman and began distributing “Iguana Crossing” signs at high traffic areas around the island in cooperation with the Cayman Islands Department of Environment, in order to warn motorists and try to reduce the number of iguanas lost to road strikes.

-- Ongoing efforts headed by the Cayman Brac National Trust, the DoE, and collaborators are aimed at raising public awareness, identifying remnant nesting sites, and evaluating population genetic health.
+- Ongoing conservation efforts are aimed at raising public awareness, identifying remnant nesting sites, and evaluating the genetic health of the existing populations.

 IIF Grants Received